It's Summer BBQ Season! What's Grilling?

 Cooking bacon for baked beans

-• Onions: You can cook the onions with bacon grease, or you can add them directly to the beans without cooking them.
+• You can cook the onions with bacon grease, or you can add them directly to the beans without cooking them.
 The raw onions will give the beans more onion flavor.
 It’s your call.

 Cooked bacon for baked beans